Unleash/unleash-proxy-client-js/README.md

 #### Updating the Unleash context

 The [Unleash context](https://docs.getunleash.io/reference/unleash-context) is used to evaluate features against attributes of a the current user.
-To update and configure the Unleash context in this SDK, use the `updateContext` and `setContextField` methods.
+To update and configure the Unleash context in this SDK, use the `updateContext`, `setContextField` and `removeContextField` methods.

 The context you set in your app will be passed along to the Unleash proxy or the front-end API as query parameters for feature evaluation.